The Healthy Workplace Bill

 North Shore Labor Council

-- If approved, the bill moves to the House floor for a Second Reading.
-Debate begins.
+- In the Second Reading, debate begins.
 The bill is subject to amendments.

 - If approved, the bill is then ordered to a Third Reading in the House.
 In this phase, the bill is examined for legality, constitutionality, and the duplication or contradiction of existing law and then heads back to the House or Senate floor for debate and amendments.